TeleSoft logo

 ISDN Software

-New!
-Multi-Level Precedence and Preemtion available.
+A good ISDN stack Multi-Level Precedence and Preemtion available.

-Formerly known as Amlink or Amlink3, the TsLink3 ISDN stack has been fielded for over twenty years by hundreds of customers in thousands of products.
+Formerly known as Amlink or Amlink3, the ISDN stack has been fielded for over twenty years by hundreds of customers in thousands of products.

 An ISDN stack is often referred to as a "Q.931 stack" or "Q.931 signaling stack" because Q.931 defines the basic rate ISDN and primary rate ISDN protocols.
 ISDN is sometimes called Digital Signaling System 1, or DSS1.